AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 What constitutes a good number of leaders?
 I don't have a great answer without getting into some detail with regard culture, but consider the following:
 1) each development team needs at least one strong leader,
 2) as well as a backup leader.
-3) it is good to think of good Product Owners, Architects, UX desigeners, Test leads, as good, influential, leaders.
+3) it is good to think of good Product Owners, Architects, UX designers, Test leads, as good, influential, leaders.

 So, as a rule of thumb, having a good team lead, and a good backup leader in that team, and also if you have good leaders across your major disciples eg., Engineering, Domain expertise, Architecture, UX, Product, you should be in a reasonable position.